 Most people in the developed world need about two litres of water daily for drinking.
 Do you know how many litres we each need daily for eating?
 About two thousand.

 Water, its production, use and disposal, is a BIG and growing business worldwide.
 Water for eating (all that goes into producing the food we put on the table) is only part of this.
-Producing clean water for drinking is relatively easy; using it efficiently in irrigation (60% of the world’s water uptake) and process industries is a bit harder; and treating it properly to put it safely back into the environment is harder still.
+Producing clean water for drinking is relatively easy; using it efficiently in irrigation (well over 60% of the world’s water uptake) and process industries is a bit harder; and treating it properly to put it safely back into the environment is harder still.